 Philadelphia Arson Defense Lawyer

 The act of arson, which involves intentionally destroying property with fire, is one of the most serious offenses that a person can be charged within Philadelphia.
-The majority of arson crimes are felonies under Pennsylvania law, and several are subject to statutory sentencing provisions that allow for
+The majority of arson crimes are felonies under state law, and several are subject to statutory sentencing provisions that allow for above average fines and prison sentences if the defendant is convicted.

-For a free legal consultation, contact the Law Offices of Lloyd Long online or by calling (215) 302-0171.
+For a free legal consultation with our Philadelphia criminal defense lawyers, contact the Law Offices of Lloyd Long online or by calling (215) 302-0171.
 Calls are answered 24 hours a day.

 - The defendant’s intent at the time of the alleged offense.